-Pre-orders sold out across the board almost instantly, and so did the day one launch stock - so here are all the stores to keep checking for when more stock comes in.
+Pre-orders sold out almost instantly, and so did the day one launch stock - so here are all the stores to keep checking for when more stock comes in.

 How much do the Xbox Series X & Series S cost?

-If you can find it in stock you'll also be able to buy it on a pay monthly basis via the Xbox All Access program, which bundles both the console with 24 months of Xbox Game Pass Ultimate for £28.99/$34.99 per month with no upfront cost.
+If you can find it in stock, you'll also be able to buy the consoles on a pay monthly basis via the Xbox All Access program, which bundles the system with 24 months of Xbox Game Pass Ultimate for £28.99/$34.99 per month with no upfront cost.
 Xbox Game Pass Ultimate costs £10.99/$14.99 per month separately.
-Pick it up from Smyths or Game.
+Pick it up from Smyths or Game when stock is available.

 BT also announced that its broadband and mobile customers can buy the Xbox Series X (or Series S) through their MyBT account while existing EE customers can spread the cost of the new Xbox consoles by adding it to their mobile contract.

 Customers on EE can also spread the cost on the Series S with an additional wireless controller by adding it to their monthly bill.
 It costs £10 upfront and £30 per month for 11 months.
 Add the Series S to your EE plan.
 Customers can also register to add the Series X with an additional controller for £10 upfront and £45 per month.

 If you get really desperate, you can always just sit on Twitch.
 A new Twitch channel has been set up that simply displays the results of a script that is constantly checking Xbox and PS5 stock at a range of retailers - mostly in the US, but Amazon UK and Game are in the mix too.

 These are the best UK retailers to check:

 - 365 Games